brainboxdotcc/triviabot/CODE_OF_CONDUCT.md

-# Sporks Code of Conduct for Developers
+# TriviaBot Code of Conduct for Developers

 The code of conduct for this project is short and simple and a breath of fresh air.